“This was where he was last spotted.”

 “I wasn’t going to help him anyway.”
 One of the other criminals said.

-William and Scarlett quickly intervened and broke up the fight, but within a few seconds the roaring of a Dimetrodon took their minds off of the petty squabble.
+William and Scarlett however soon intervened and broke up the fight, but within a few seconds the roaring of a Dimetrodon took their minds off of the petty squabble.

 “It’s near.”
 William said.